fastify/fastify/docs/Reference/Server.md

 <a id="hasRoute"></a>

 Method to check if a route is already registered to the internal router.
-It expects an object as payload. `url` and `method` are mandatory fields.
+It expects an object as the payload. `url` and `method` are mandatory fields.
 It is possible to also specify `constraints`.
-The method returns true if the route is registered, and false if it is not registered.
+The method returns `true` if the route is registered or `false` if not.

 ```js
 const routeExists = fastify.hasRoute({